sourcehut-mirrors/chawan/doc/image.md

 On terminals that support it, Kitty's protocol is preferred over Sixel.
-Its main benefit is that images do not have to be sent again every time a new slice of the image moves into the screen, but the initial transfer should also be faster (because PNG's compression tends to outperform Sixel's RLE).
+Its main benefit is that images do not have to be sent again every time a new slice of the image moves into the screen.
+Support for full RGBA without quantization is another benefit.

-Unlike Sixel, the Kitty protocol fully supports transparency.
+Note: at the time of writing, tmux does not support the Kitty image protocol.
+While it is possible to hack Kitty images onto tmux, this requires significant concessions in display capabilities compared to the regular Kitty protocol (or even Sixel).
+Therefore, support for this hack is not planned.

 ## Input formats